maelfabien/maelfabien.github.io/_posts/2019-7-12-IntroOnline.md

 This AutoML part also requires that we have clusters available at all time and that our infrastructure is also automated (GCP, AWS + Kubernetes).

 The deployment should be progressive, and we should run tests before, during and after deployment, and define our benchmarks.
-Usually, for ML models, the deployment is done using the Canary Release technique, a technique to reuce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users, before making it gradually available to everybody.
+Usually, for ML models, the deployment is done using the Canary Release technique, a technique to reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users, before making it gradually available to everybody.

 [Martin Fowler](https://martinfowler.com/bliki/CanaryRelease.html) provides a good illustration of this concept :